aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-PostgreSql-Integration.md

 Then remove all migration classes in ***.EntityFrameworkCore/Migrations** folder, because `Npgsql.EntityFrameworkCore.PostgreSQL` will add some of its own configuration to work with Entity Framework Core.

-We are ready to create the database and run the project.
+Now it's ready to build database.

 - Select **\*.Web.Mvc** as startup project.
 - Open **Package Manager Console** and select **\*.EntityFrameworkCore** project.